Europe Cities, no-holds-barred guides with large, real life pictures

 The Duomo Baptistry ceiling in Florence (Firenze), Italy

 Style and fashion are a dynamic part of everyday life in much of the Euro zone too.
 From London’s punk/grunge/whatever to Paris’ haut couture to Italian leather to Scandinavian minimalism, the creative process is constantly being pushed to the limit.
-Shopping in the right places in Euro cities will yield styles ranging from wild and wacky avant garde to perfect classical, though prices often require deep pockets.
+Shopping in the right places in Euro cities will yield styles ranging from wild and wacky avant-garde to perfect classical, though prices often require deep pockets.
 If you’re looking for online shopping deals then www.savelution.com offers discount online shopping in the UK and other countries.

 Nice Carnival float, France